PDPA · Singapore

 Q28.
 Which is an example of a data breach caused by human error?

-A A ransomware attack by an external hacker
+C A ransomware attack by an external hacker

-B An employee emailing a customer list to the wrong recipient
+D An employee emailing a customer list to the wrong recipient

 Q29.
 When notifying affected individuals of a breach, the notification should generally include: